ARTICLE CATEGORIES

 3. Natural Energy & Mental Clarity Boost

 Matcha is as intelligent as it is pretty!
 This is an excellent option for your pantry if you’re sensitive to caffeine.
-It has a little less caffeine than a cup of coffee, but it contains an amino acid called L-theanine that releases the caffeine slowly instead of all at once.
-The high L theanine level means that your body can slowly process the caffeine to give you what matcha drinkers call a “calm alertness” rather than the jitters.
+It has less caffeine than many cups of coffee, but it contains an amino acid called L-theanine that helps smooth the caffeine experience so you can feel focused without feeling wired.

 From time to time, everyone needs a way to elevate energy.
 It’s essential to turn to clean drinks instead of harmful energy drinks and sugar-laden sodas.